-Pete Caringi III, a 2013 All-American for the Retrievers, will enter his fourth season as an assistant men’s soccer coach in the fall of 2018.
+Pete Caringi III, a 2013 All-American for the Retrievers, will enter his fifth season as an assistant men’s soccer coach in the fall of 2018.

 Caringi served as an undergraduate assistant coach under his father, Pete, Jr., for the 2014 campaign while completing his degree requirements in psychology.